PPM Logo

 A. JURISDICTION

 These Procedures apply to the non-academic student conduct of UC San Diego Students and Student Organizations that occurs on University Property, or at University-Supported Activities.
-These Procedures also apply to off-campus conduct that occurs in the context of an education program or activity, or adversely affects the UC San Diego Community and/or the pursuit of the University’s objectives as determined by the Vice Chancellor – Student Affairs.
+These Procedures also apply to off-campus conduct that occurs in the context of an education program or activity, or adversely affects the UC San Diego Community and/or the pursuit of the University’s objectives as determined by the Vice Chancellor – Student Affairs and Campus Life or their designee.
 These Procedures apply to a Student’s conduct even if the Student withdraws from the University after the conduct allegedly occurred.
-However, when a formal investigation is deemed appropriate for cases involving reports of Sexual Violence, Sexual Harassment or other prohibited conduct by the UC Sexual Violence and Sexual Harassment Policy, UC San Diego will implement the procedures set forth in either PACAOS Appendix E: Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework or Appendix F: Sexual Violence and Sexual Harassment Student Investigation and Adjudication Framework for DOE-covered Conduct (rather than those set forth in these Procedures).

-1. These Procedures apply to all UC San Diego Students, including undergraduate, graduate, professional school, and Extension students, as defined in PACAOS Section 101.00.
+1. These Procedures apply to all UC San Diego Students, including undergraduate, graduate, professional school, and Extended Studies Students, as defined in PACAOS Section 101.00.

-2. The University will not routinely invoke the processes described in these Procedures over non-academic student conduct that occurs off-campus except in connection with an official University-Supported Activity.
-However, under limited circumstances, the University has the discretion to exercise jurisdiction over off-campus conduct that would violate the Standards of Conduct or other University Policies if it occurred on-campus.
+2. The University will not regularly apply these Procedures to non-academic student conduct that occurs off-campus except in connection with an official University-Supported Activity.
+However, the University has the discretion to exercise jurisdiction under limited circumstances over off-campus conduct that would violate the Standards of Conduct or other University Policies if it had occurred on-campus.

 a.
 Physical assault, threats of violence, or other conduct that threatens the health or safety of any person;